153 1990s Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Tool Time

-64. The hard-drinking protagonist of Chumbawamba's 1997 hit "Tubthumping" has four different kinds of drinks, according to the song's lyrics.
-One is a whiskey drink, and one is a vodka drink.
+65. The hard-drinking protagonist of Chumbawumba's 1997 hit "Tubthumping" has four different kinds of drinks, according to the song's lyrics.
+One is a whiskey drink, one is a vodka drink, one is a cider drink, and what’s the last?
 Name either of the other two "drinks" he imbibes.

 Answer: Lager Drink, Cider Drink